 ■ Became a partner in the World Bank’s Global Forum on Law, Justice and Development having endorsed the Joint Declaration and Statement of Commitment on Supporting the Global Forum on Law, Justice and Development.

-■ Within the framework of cooperation with the UN the EPLO, has been granted during 2015, the Observer Status at both: the International Labor Organization (ILO), a UN agency and WIPO- World Intellectual Property Organization, a self-funding agency of the United Nations.
+■ Within the framework of cooperation with the UN the EPLO, has been granted , the Observer Status at the General Assembly, the International Labor Organization (ILO), a UN agency and at WIPO- World Intellectual Property Organization, a self-funding agency of the United Nations.

 The work of the EPLO focuses on four pillars, each perpetually contributing to the improvement of the other through an integrative approach.

 1. Research: Research is one of the core pillars of the EPLO’s activity, and to this effect it implements and supports scientific research and related scientific publications.
 The EPLO’s research activities explore policy alternatives and provide technical legal advice to national authorities, addressing a wide range of academic and policy issues within the broad field of public law, including justice reform, public administration, criminal law, women, children, minorities and other vulnerable groups’ rights, victims’ rights, migration and trafficking in human beings, among others.
 Research studies involve the EPLO’s cooperation with specialized institutions such as the World Bank, the University of Oxford, the Max Plank Institute, the Center for the Study of Democracy in Bulgaria, the National School of Political Studies and Public Administration in Romania, and others.

 2. Education and Training: Aiming to be continuously at the forefront of research and education, the EPLO has developed the European Law and Governance School for undergraduate, postgraduate & executive education programs, with a unique design, incomparable curriculum and fresh material.
 Besides the ELGS the EPLO has also established: